Skip to main content

 BEGIN;

-INSERT INTO mv_orders_daily_agg (partition_id, day, total_amount, order_count)
+INSERT INTO mv_orders_2024_q1_daily (day, total_amount, order_count)

-SELECT partition_id, DATE_TRUNC('day', created_at), SUM(amount), COUNT(*)
+DATE_TRUNC('day', created_at),

 FROM orders_staging

-GROUP BY 1, 2
+GROUP BY 1

-ON CONFLICT (partition_id, day) DO UPDATE SET
+ON CONFLICT (day) DO UPDATE SET

-total_amount = mv_orders_daily_agg.total_amount + EXCLUDED.total_amount,
+total_amount = mv_orders_2024_q1_daily.total_amount + EXCLUDED.total_amount,

-order_count = mv_orders_daily_agg.order_count + EXCLUDED.order_count;
+order_count = mv_orders_2024_q1_daily.order_count + EXCLUDED.order_count;

 COMMIT;

-SRE Playbook: Schedule this merge operation during low-traffic windows or trigger it via event-driven pipelines (e.g., Kafka consumers or CDC hooks).
+SRE Playbook: Schedule this merge operation during low-traffic windows or trigger it via event-driven pipelines (Kafka consumers or CDC hooks).
 The ON CONFLICT clause ensures idempotent delta application, preventing duplicate aggregation counts during network retry scenarios.
 Wrap the operation in a transaction to guarantee atomicity and prevent partial state exposure.

 Execution: Federated Merge & Staleness Fallbacks